Brig. Gen. Craig McPike

 - Eight C-130H3 Hercules - 2,000 Air Force personnel

 - Three Groups / 13 Squadrons - $172M Economic Impact

 Dobbins Air Reserve Base in Marietta, Georgia is a multi-service installation located 16 miles northwest of downtown Atlanta.
 Dobbins is one of only nine standalone Reserve bases in the Air Force Reserve.

 The installation is home to the 94th Airlift Wing, 22nd Air Force Headquarters, Lockheed Martin Plant 6, Georgia National Guard Headquarters, Navy Operational Support Center Atlanta and units of the Army Reserve, Marine Reserve and Civil Air Patrol.
 The 94th Airlift Wing is the installation host and operational flying unit with eight C-130H3 Hercules aircraft, and more than 2,000 Air Force Reserve and civilian personnel.

-- Airmen and units of the 94th AW are currently deployed to locations in Southwest Asia.
-From October 2016 to October 2017, the 94th AW will deploy more than 450 personnel.
+- Airmen and units of the 94th AW are consistently deployed to locations around the world in support of various operations.
+From October 2016 to October 2017, the 94th deployed more than 450 personnel.

 - The 94th AW contributes to Rapid Global Mobility through cargo and personnel airlift and tactical airdrop capabilities, provides critical patient care through aeromedical evacuation, and Agile Combat Support through security, logistics, communications, civil engineering and other support functions.

 - The 94th AW maintains combat-ready aircrews and aircraft capable of deploying in response to worldwide contingencies and emergencies.
 The wing is equipped with eight C-130s and tactically qualified aircrews to support air transportation for deployments, humanitarian airlift missions and aeromedical evacuation.